MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 - Azure App Service Plan
 - Azure App Service for Web Apps

-    Within Web Apps, there's support for Web Apps for Containers, which is out-of-scope for this article.
-Also, App Service Environment is not included in this guidance.

 There are other Azure offerings associated with App Service, such as Functions and Logic Apps.
 Those offerings are out of scope for this article.